willthedevelop3r/flashcard-studytool-app/README.md

-# Flashcard App Project
+# Flashcard App

 ## About

 This is a CRUD application that helps you study with flashcards.
-This was a cool project as it helped me to reinforce my skills and knowledge with React.
+This project helped me to reinforce my skills and knowledge in using React and Bootstrap.

 ## Features And How To Use This App